CUBRID/cubrid-manual/en/sql/query/update.rst

 *   *row_count*: Specifies the number of records to be updated after the :ref:`limit-clause`.
 It can be one of unsigned integer, a host variable or a simple expression.

-The following is allowed only when a single table is specified in <*table_specifications*>:
+The following are allowed only when a single table is specified in <*table_specifications*>:

-* :ref:`order-by-clause` can be specified.
+* The :ref:`order-by-clause` can be specified.
-  If :ref:`order-by-clause` is specified, records are updated in the order of the specified column.
+  If the :ref:`order-by-clause` is specified, records are updated in the order of the specified column.
   This is useful for maintaining the order of trigger execution and the order of locking.

-* :ref:`limit-clause` can be specified.
+* The :ref:`limit-clause` can be specified.
-  If :ref:`limit-clause` is specified, the number of records to be updated can be limited.
+  If the :ref:`limit-clause` is specified, the number of records to be updated can be limited.

 * Analytic functions can be used in the <*expr*> of the **SET** clause.
   However, if a **SELECT** query is specified in <*expr*>, analytic functions can be used in the **SELECT** query regardless of the number of tables specified in <*table_specifications*>.